Farzana Shain

-Farzana Shain is a sociologist, academic, and author.
+Farzana Shain is a British sociologist, academic, and author.
 Her research focuses on “educational inequalities, social justice and education, race and racisms, gender and education, education policy and politics, and the educational implications of 9/11 and the war on terror.”
 From 2015 to 2019, Shain was the Professor of Sociology of Education at Keele University, England, where she served as the director of the Research Centre for Social Policy and led studies on tackling inequalities at Institute for Social Inclusion.
 In 2020, she joined Goldsmiths, University of London as the George Wood Professor in Education.

-Biography
+Career

 For a 1997–99 Economic and Social Research Council (ESTC) funded project, undertaken at Keele, Shain and Denis Gleeson examined the evolving governance conditions in the post-incorporated further education (FE) sector.

 In 2013, a research team, comprising Shain, Ruth Dann, then senior lecturer and PGCE primary course director at Manchester Metropolitan University, Steve Cropper, then professor of management at School of Public policy and Professional Practice at Keele, and Laura Watt, then research fellow at Research Institute of Social Sciences at Keele, was commissioned by Stoke-on-Trent City Council to “explore strategies for raising attainment at Key Stage 1.”
 The first phase of the 30-month project focused on identifying the key factors, using a range of performance indicators, that enabled local city schools to improve their educational outcomes.

 With Keele’s Bulent Gokay, Shain received the 2012–13 British Academy small grant to study children’s understanding of peak oil.
 The research was awarded follow-on funding in 2016–17 from Keele to study children’s understanding of fracking, for which Shain served as a principal investigator alongside Gokay and Keele’s Sian Edwards.

 In 2016, Shain received a Leverhulme Trust Research Fellowship (2017–19) grant to document narrative accounts of British muslim girls about their past, present, and future lives.
 For the project, she teamed up with director Parvez Qadir and filmmaker Kirstie Henderson to create Changing the Narrative (2020), a short documentary film exploring how a group of seven young British muslim women feel about the different ways in which their identity is framed by media outlets as well as policy and political discourses.
 The film aimed to initiate critical dialogue and discussion with educational institutions and policy makers about potential interventions that can be developed and implemented to “change the narrative in relation to the (mis)representations of Muslim girls and women.”